Immunohistochemistry - tissues

 Tissue microarrays provide the possibility to immunohistochemically stain a large number and variety of normal and cancer tissues (movie about tissue microarray production and immunohistochemical staining).
-The generated tissue microarrays include samples from 46 different normal tissue types from 138 individuals and 20 different types of cancer from 216 patients.
-For each antibody, the protein expression pattern in normal tissue is represented by triplicate samples and protein expression is annotated in 66 different normal cell types present in these tissues.
+The generated tissue microarrays include samples from 46 different normal tissue types from 138 individuals and 20 different types of cancer from 216 patients, each sample represented by a 1 mm core, in total 570 images.
+For each antibody, the protein expression pattern in normal tissue is represented by triplicate samples and protein expression is annotated in 76 different normal cell types present in these tissues.
 For cancer tissues each tumor is represented in duplicate samples and protein expression is annotated in tumor cells.
 Normally, a smaller fraction of the 570 images are missing for each antibody due to technical issues.
 Specimens containing normal and cancer tissue have been collected and sampled from anonymized paraffin embedded material of surgical specimens, in accordance with approval from the local ethics committee.

 Since specimens are derived from surgical material, normal is here defined as non-neoplastic and morphologically normal.
 It is not always possible to obtain fully normal tissues and thus several of the tissues denoted as normal will include alterations due to inflammation, degeneration and tissue remodeling.
 In rare tissues, hyperplasia or benign proliferations are included as exceptions.
 It should also be noted that within normal morphology there exists inter-individual differences and variations due to primary diseases, age, sex etc. Such differences may also effect protein expression and thereby immunohistochemical staining patterns.